hashicorp/vault/website/source/intro/getting-started/deploy.html.md

 the threshold is reached.

 Also notice that the unseal process is stateful.
-You can go to another computer, use `vault unseal`, and as long as it's pointing to the same server, that other computer can continue the unseal process.
+You can go to another computer, use `vault operator unseal`, and as long as it's pointing to the same server, that other computer can continue the unseal process.
 This is incredibly important to the design of the unseal process: multiple people with multiple keys are required to unseal the Vault.
 The Vault can be unsealed from multiple computers and the keys should never be together.
 A single malicious operator does not have enough keys to be malicious.

-Continue with `vault unseal` to complete unsealing the Vault.
+Continue with `vault operator unseal` to complete unsealing the Vault.
 To unseal the vault you must use three _different_ keys, the same key repeated will not work.
-As you use keys, as long as they are correct, you should soon see output like
+As you use keys, as long as they are correct, you should soon see output like this:
-this:

 ```text
 $ vault operator unseal